-Athena, built within the northern temenos,, “In a sense, the structure can be conceived as an Ionic prostyle temple with certain Western refinements within a Doric peristyle” almost half a century before the construction of the Parthenon, the benchmark example of architectural utilizing both Ionic and Doric styles.
-Constructed at the highest point in the city, the temple is arranged in the same orientation as the Heraion, but exhibits some features that abandon the traditional Doric arrangement evident in the temple in the south of the city. his intermingling of Greek styles the use of foreign architectural characteristics such as the absence of the horizontal cornice and pedimental sculpture, typical of Etruscan construction.
-According to Vitruvius, the prostyle and pronaos of th temple demonstrate similar proportions to an Etruscan temple, but also show affinities with temple a Selinus and Etru at Delphi.
+The Temple of Athena, built within the northern temenos, is another example of Poseidonia’s unique architectural style., “In a sense, the structure can be conceived as an Ionic prostyle temple with certain Western refinements within a Doric peristyle.”
+The temple dates to almost half a century before the construction of the Parthenon, the benchmark example of architectural utilizing both Ionic and Doric styles.
+Constructed at the highest point in the city, the temple is arranged in the same orientation as the Heraion, but exhibits some features that abandon the traditional Doric arrangement evident in the earlier temple in the south of the city.
+This intermingling of Greek styles is complemented by the use of foreign architectural characteristics such as the absence of the horizontal cornice and pedimental sculpture, typical of Etruscan construction, although the presence of fragments of a seated Zeus and other terracotta figurines could suggest that the pediment was decorated.
+According to Vitruvius, the prostyle porch and pronaos of the temple demonstrate similar proportions to an Etruscan temple, but also show affinities with temple G and Temple D at Selinus, which had a prostyle porch and pseudo-prostyle porch, respectively.
+Other buildings with Doric prostyle porches include the Treasury of Gela at Olympia and the so-called Treasury of the Etruscans at Delphi.
 The prostyle plan is noted by Barletta as one of the architectural features associated with the ‘Ionian Sea’ style, which was adopted as the primary style of 5th century BCE building construction in the Achaean colonies of Southern Italy.
-Another feature common to the Ionian Sea Style is the ‘anta’ column capitaleraion and the .
-Thus, over the course of a century, emerged as a dynamic center of architecture and monumental construction, and the home to a unique architectural tradition that integrate local influence into its monuments.
+Another feature common to the Ionian Sea Style is the ‘anta’ column capital, which appears on the Archaic Heraion and the Heraion at the Foce del Sele.
+Thus, over the course of a century, Poseidonia emerged as a dynamic center of architecture and monumental construction, and the home to a unique architectural tradition that integrated local influence into its monuments.